Executive Summary

 Transition Centre was founded on a model called, as noted in the link above, Transition Towns and also on the work of Ralph Borsodi.

 Rob Hopkins developed Transition Towns as a response to the impact of climate change and inevitable depletion of nonrenewable energy resources.
 His The Transition Handbook came out coincidentally with the 2008 Great Recession, emphasizing the importance of economic transformation of small communities.
 A leader in permaculture, he proposed a holistic approach to planning local community resilience.
 Beginning in the UK, the network of transition initiatives spread around the world.
+National hubs were formed in the US and other countries.
 The UK based Transition Network (link) represents a decade and a half of experience and provides valuable resources.

 Transition Centre (TC) was formed as an independent hub promoting this model in the US Northeast.
 The TC program has continued to develop since its founding in 2009, now with international reach.
-National hubs were formed in the US and other countries.

 Ralph Borsodi, a consulting economist in New York City, took his family to a homestead in rural New York in 1920.
 There was then a severe recession and a lethal pandemic.
 He wrote several books about the state of the economy and in 1929, on the eve of the Great Depression published his This Ugly Civilization.
 In that book he made a critique of the economy at that time, essentially anticipating economic collapse.
 He described his homesteading experience, and he outlined an educational program to assist a transition to a more sustainable culture.
 In 1933, at the depth of the Great Depression, he was engaged as a consultant on revitalizing a city’s economy.
 Finding government programs problematic, in 1934 he established his School of Living, a non-governmental entity, to prepare people for a more secure lifestyle.
 He developed the private community land trust model.
-During the war years he further developed his educational program, then wrote a book about inflation that occurred after the war.
+During the war years he further developed his educational program, then wrote a book about inflation anticipating that which occurred after the war.
 It went through several large publication runs.
 In 1948 he published his Education and Living and moved on to further develop a university level educational program addressing the major problems of living.
 His list of accomplishments is extensive.
 In early 1921 two volumes of research material were published on Internet Archive to restore Borsodi’s legacy, and in 1922 The Essential Ralph Borsodi was completed.
 Links to these can be found on the Transition Centre website.

 In 2022, following work with colleagues in several states, Transition Centre proposed the Rural Resilient Hub model for revitalizing small, distressed communities across the country.
 It is a synthesis of over a decade of research and work in community and economic development.
 A summary of RRH can be found toward at end of this executive summary.